hyperstack-org/hyperstack/docs/client_side_scoping.md

 When the client receives notification that a record has changed Synchromesh finds the set of currently rendered scopes that might be effected, and requests them to be updated from the server.

+On the server scopes are a useful way to structure code.  **On the client** scopes are vital as they limit the amount of data loaded, viewed, and updated on the client.
+Consider a factory floor management system that shows *job* state as work flows through the factory.
+There may be millions of jobs that a production floor browser is authorized to view, but at any time there are probably only 50 being shown.
+Using ActiveRecord scopes is the way synchromesh keeps the data requested by the browser limited to a reasonable amount.

-To give you control over this process Synchromesh adds some features to the ActiveRecord `scope` and `default_scope` macros.
+To make scopes work efficiently on the client Synchromesh adds some features to the ActiveRecord `scope` and `default_scope` macros.
 Note you must use the `scope` macro (and not class methods) for things to work with Synchromesh.

-The additional features are accessed via the `:joins` and `:client` options.
+The additional features are accessed via the `:joins`, `:client`, and `:select` options.

 The `:joins` option tells the synchromesh client which models are joined with the scope.  *You must add a `:joins` option if the scope has any data base join operations in it, otherwise if a joined model changes, synchromesh will not know to update the scope.*